1st Marine Corps District

 The first commanding officer of the new district headquarters building was Colonel Albert Creal, a veteran of the Tarawa campaign in WWII and the Inchon-Seoul and Chosin Reservoir fighting in Korea.
 Col Creal held a Legion of Merit with a combat “V”, distinction for valor, due to his outstanding service as Signal Officer of the 1st Division in Korea.
 In January 1942, then 1st Lt Creal became the commanding officer of the 2nd Defense Battalion in Samoa.
 They moved from Samoa to Tarawa in November of 1943.
 In March 1944, he returned back to America wearing the rank of Lt Col. In 1956 he took command of 1st MCRD&RD which included 38 officers, 159 enlisted Marines and 14 sailors.

 On 1 January 1964, MCRD&RC split and was once again re-designated, now as 1st Marine Corps District.
 Today 1st Marine Corps District houses approximately 350 military and government service employees.
-1st Marine Corps District includes eight recruiting stations (Albany, Buffalo, Harrisburg, New Jersey, New York, Pittsburg, Portsmouth and Springfield), each compromised of ten to fifteen recruiting substations.
+Today 1st Marine Corps District includes eight recruiting stations (Albany, Baltimore, Boston, Frederick, Harrisburg, New Jersey, New York, and Springfield), each compromised of ten to fifteen recruiting substations.

 On 11 October 1985, the District held a commemorative naming ceremony to name the building in honor of the historical Marine from the metro New York area, Cpl.
 John F. Mackie, the first Marine to be awarded the Medal of Honor.